Historical Mapping Project

 To access the map and the aerial photos, click here.

-Google Earth Pro for desktop has access to satelite images from 1990 - current for most areas of Whidbey Island, if you'd like to view more recent aerial / satelite imagery than our Historical Mapping Project offers.
+Google Earth Pro for desktop has access to satellite images from 1990 - current for most areas of Whidbey Island, if you'd like to view more recent aerial / satellite imagery than our Historical Mapping Project offers.
 You might also consider checking out the Google Earth Timelapse project, which provides a timelapse of land use changes between the mid-1980s to 2018.